Fairfield, California: Economy

-Fairfield has a diversified economy, with government, manufacturing, healthcare, retail, professional and commercial construction sectors.
-Anheuser-Busch operates a large regional Budweiser brewery, Clorox produces bleach products, and the Jelly Belly Candy Company confects its jelly beans in Fairfield.
+Fairfield has a diversified economy, with government, manufacturing, healthcare, retail, professional and commercial construction sectors.Anheuser-Busch operates a large regional Budweiser brewery, Clorox produces bleach products, and the Jelly Belly Candy Company manufactures its jelly beans in Fairfield.
 Partnership HealthPlan of California, an insurer, is based in Fairfield.
+Larry's Produce, a 1,200-acre produce farm, is part of the local economy as well.

 Top employers

-According to the City's 2021-2022 Popular Annual Financial Report, the top employers in the city are:
+According to the city's 2021-2022 Popular Annual Financial Report, the top employers in the city are: